 It doesn’t destroy software or steal information, like other malware.
 Instead, it renders your web browsing activity close to useless because it redirects every request to its own website.
 When your Mac gets infected with Search Baron, you can’t visit google.com or any other website on your Mac.
 Since we all work on the web these days, Search Baron tends to grind our workflow to a halt.

 That’s why you should know how to detect Search Baron and how to remove Search Baron from Mac once you’ve found it.

 What are the indicators of getting attacked by Search Baron?

 Since Search Baron is a redirect virus, it activates as soon as it gains user permissions for your Mac.
 This means you’ll see your browsers getting redirected to searchbaron.com (don’t visit this website) regardless of the URL you’re typing in.

-The way Search Baron works is that it masks itself as a fake search engine (searchbaron.com), where all queries will lead to Bing.
-In the meantime, however, each query will be redirected multiple times between other fraudulent and spammy websites, which pay Search Baron for the traffic.
+The Search Baron website looks like a search engine that sends all queries to Bing.
+But every query redirects multiple times through other fraudulent and spammy websites that pay Search Baron for the traffic.

-How to get rid of Search Baron automatically
+How to get rid of Search Baron with ease

 - Launch CleanMyMac X